 By Alex Kulle

 The reader sympathises with the fathers who strive for their sons’ respect, approval and love.
-However, the reader cannot criticise the sons either: their treatment of their fathers is in no way out of the ordinary, possibly the same as the fathers in the novel treated their fathers.
+However, we cannot criticise the sons either: their treatment of their fathers is in no way out of the ordinary, possibly the same as the fathers in the novel treated their fathers.
 Indeed, it almost feels like this is the natural flow of things, bitter as it is.
 Disrespect to one’s parents is never justifiable.
 Nonetheless, every political and philosophical movement is bound to become old-fashioned at some point.
-As a result, people supporting them lose their power.
+As a result, people supporting them lose their influence.

 Bazarov and Arkady